aws-samples/serverless-patterns/s3-trigger-lambda-glue-workflow-terraform/README.md

 ## How it works

-For cases where we need to process files using Glue jobs, we can use Glue
+For cases where we need to process files using Glue jobs, we can use Glue Workflows to orchestrate our Glue jobs and Glue crawlers.
+S3 trigger is set up to trigger the Lambda on file upload event.
+To be able to trigger a Glue workflow with certain parameters, we use AWS Lambda to start glue workflows with parameters.

 ## Requirements